 With its 5.4-inch display, the mini’s name is justified.
 In the Android world, the Google Pixel 5 and Sony Xperia 5 II are two of the closest size matching flagships, and even they clock in at 6 inches and 6.5 inches respectively.

 Thanks to cameras lifted straight from the iPhone 12 including a wide and ultrawide camera, the mini’s compact set-up is versatile enough, even without a telephoto module.
 Meanwhile, internals include an Apple A14 Bionic hexa-core chipset powering everything along, fancy, fun design, and a killer screen.

 With a paltry 2227mAh battery, while we can’t argue with most of its specs, its power capacity is more questionable than any other flagship powered device on the market.
-With a seed of doubt in place, can the iPhone 12 Mini go all the way, or should you stump up for the iPhone 12 and its healthier battery capacity?
+With a seed of doubt in place, can the iPhone 12 Mini go all the way, or should you stump up for the and its healthier battery capacity?

 iPhone 12 Mini: Design and screen

 Combining a 5.4-inch screen size and 1080x2340 resolution, complete with flagship-grade Super Retina XDR OLED technology, the iPhone Mini is a perfect example of screen tech done right.
 There’s a hefty cutout at the top for all the selfie camera smarts, enabling Face ID, and its size won’t suit those in need of the most immersive big-screen experience.
 If small is your goal though, rest assured, the quality is here.

 Measuring 7.4mm thin, the entire iPhone 12 line is slender.
 Its stylized, machined design makes it feel chunkier than its specs suggest though.
 There are no smooth tapers or curved backs, it’s flat glass, flat sides, with the only softness coming from the rounded corners.